 HDx Therapy Helps Reduce Mortality

-A recent cohort published in Blood Purification, showed an association of approximately 21% reduction in mortality risk for dialysis patients on expanded hemodialysis (HDx) therapy enabled by Theranova compared to conventional high-flux hemodialysis.
+A recent cohort published in Blood Purification, showed an association of approximately 21% reduction in mortality risk for dialysis patients on HDx therapy enabled by the Theranova dialyzer compared to conventional high-flux hemodialysis.
 The four-year observational study involved over 1,000 Colombian hemodialysis patients.10

 What drives the reduction in risk is that HDx therapy utilizes a medium cutoff membrane that efficiently removes large-middle molecules, allowing for filtration closer to that of the natural kidney.11-17 These large-middle molecules have been linked to inflammation, cardiovascular disease, and other comorbidities in dialysis patients.11-13,17